Tomokazu Harimoto

-Tomokazu Harimoto (張本 智和, Harimoto Tomokazu) is a Japanese table tennis player.
-In 2016, he won the world junior singles and team title at the 2016 World Junior Table Tennis Championships for Japan.
+Tomokazu Harimoto (張本 智和, Harimoto Tomokazu) is a Japanese professional table tennis player who is ranked No. 3 in the ITTF rankings.
+Born to Chinese parents, he became a naturalized Japanese citizen in 2014.
+He won the world junior singles and team title at the 2016 World Junior Table Tennis Championships for Japan.

 In August 2017, he became the youngest ever winner of an ITTF World Tour men's singles title, winning the Czech Open title at the age of 14 years and 61 days.
 In December 2018, he became the youngest player to win the ITTF World Tour Grand Finals at the age of 15 years and 172 days.